xavidop/firebase-genkit-ollama/README.md

 3. Ollama

 This project uses the following Node.js Packages:
-1. `@genkit-ai/firebase`: Genkit Firebase SDK to be able to use Genkit in Firebase Functions
-2. `genkitx-ollama`: Genkit Ollama plugin to be able to use Ollama in Genkit
+1. `genkitx-ollama`: Genkit Ollama plugin to be able to use Ollama in Genkit
-3. `genkit`: Genkit AI Core SDK
+2. `genkit`: Genkit AI Core SDK

 ## Setup